Semiparametric Estimation of Treatment Effects in Randomized Experiments: Abstract

 \section{Abstract}

 We develop new semiparametric methods for estimating treatment effects.
-We focus on a setting where the outcome distributions may be thick tailed, where treatment effects are small, where sample sizes are large and where assignment is completely random.
-This setting is of particular interest in recent experimentation in tech companies.
-We propose using parametric models for the treatment effects, as opposed to parametric models for the full outcome distributions.
-This leads to semiparametric models for the outcome distributions.
-We derive the semiparametric efficiency bound for this setting, and propose efficient estimators.
-In the case with a constant treatment effect one of the proposed estimators has an interesting interpretation as a weighted average of quantile treatment effects, with the weights proportional to (minus) the second derivative of the log of the density of the potential outcomes.
-Our analysis also results in an extension of Huber's model and trimmed mean to include asymmetry and a simplified condition on linear combinations of order statistics, which may be of independent interest.
+We focus on settings where the outcome distributions may be thick tailed, where treatment effects may be small, where sample sizes are large and where assignment is completely random.
+This setting is of particular interest in recent online experimentation.
+We propose using parametric models for the treatment effects, leading to semiparametric models for the outcome distributions.
+We derive the semiparametric efficiency bound for the treatment effects for this setting, and propose efficient estimators.
+In the leading case with constant quantile treatment effects one of the proposed efficient estimators has an interesting interpretation as a weighted average of quantile treatment effects, with the weights proportional to minus the second derivative of the log of the density of the potential outcomes.
+Our analysis also suggests an extension of Huber's model and trimmed mean to include asymmetry.

-\textbf{Keywords:\ Potential Outcomes, Average Treatment Effects, Quantile Treatment Effects, Semiparametric Efficiency Bound}
+\textbf{Keywords: Potential Outcomes, Average Treatment Effects, Quantile Treatment Effects, Semiparametric Efficiency Bound}

 \baselineskip=15pt {[ \arabic{page}]} {\arabic{section}. \arabic{equation}}